-Buffer, a company that offers software for social media management, surveyed remote workers based in the USA, Canada, the UK and Spain to find out more about their experiences of working away from the office.
-The sample showed that most respondents work in industries like IT and marketing but there was also some professionals from the media and publishing, design and leadership sectors.
+Buffer, a company that offers software for social media management, surveyed remote workers based in the USA, Canada, the UK, and Spain to find out more about their experiences of working away from the office.
+The sample showed that most respondents work in industries like IT and marketing but there were also some professionals from the media and publishing, design, and leadership sectors.
 And, the average salary for these workers was between 50K – 70K per year.

 Advantages of remote work for project managers

 Without a doubt, remote working has distinctive advantages like having a flexible schedule, working from anywhere in the world, eliminating the commute, more opportunities to balance work-life activities, and increased productivity.
 However, it also comes with some downsides like isolation, loneliness, and the fact that some people are not able to disconnect.
 Issues that can lead to anxiety and depression.